rackerlabs/support-how-to/content/cloud-servers/disable-the-administrator-user-in-windows.md

 we recommend that you assign administrative rights to one or more other users and disable the `Administrator` user.
 Taking this step helps protect your server from attacks by bad actors.

-**WARNING:** Whether you disable the `Administrator` user by using the steps in this article or from the Cloud Control Panel, make sure at least one user with administrative rights remembers his or her password.
+**WARNING:** If you disable the `Administrator` user by using the steps in this article, make sure at least one user with administrative rights remembers his or her password.
 Otherwise, you won't be able to regain full control of your server.

 ### Disable the built-in administrator account or other users